-Salt Lake City Business Litigation Attorney
+Salt Lake City Business Litigation Attorneys

 Experienced and Accomplished Salt Lake City Business Litigators

 - Kingswick Holdings, LLC v.
-RS Kingsland, LLC: This was a real estate dispute over the authority of the CEO of SilverLeaf Financial, Kingswick’s manger, to sign a Loan Sale and Assignment Agreement dated December 20, 2011 (the “Assignment Agreement”), listing Kingsland as Assignee and Kingswick as Assignor.
+RS Kingsland, LLC: This was a real estate dispute over the authority of the CEO of SilverLeaf Financial, Kingswick’s manger, to sign a Loan Sale and Assignment Agreement (the “Assignment Agreement”), listing Kingsland as Assignee and Kingswick as Assignor.
 According to the terms of the Assignment Agreement, RS Kingsland is the assignee of a $5.2 million Promissory Note Kingsland Investments, L.P., executed in favor of Lehman Brothers Bank, FSB, as well as a Deed of Trust and Security Agreement to secure the Promissory Note.
 The Trust Deed was recorded against a warehouse in St. Louis.
 The Court initially determined that the CEO did not have actual authority.
 At the conclusion of a four-day bench trial, however, the Court concluded in a 15-page opinion dated April 11, 2016, that the CEO had apparent authority to execute the Assignment Agreement.
 The case settled ten day later.
-(Third Judicial District Court of Salt Lake County, Civil No. 140900578)
+(Third Judicial District Court of Salt Lake County, Case No. 140900578)

 - Young Electric Sign Co. v.
 PC Dixon, LLC: On October 28, 2015, in a landslide opinion in favor or YESCO, the Court of Appeal of the State of California, Third Appellate District, reversed a $4 million jury verdict entered against YESCO.
 C072212.

 - United Producers v.
 Brokerage 360: On June 10, 2015, at 9:00 p.m., in a complicated Utah Uniform Trade Secret Act case, with over 600 marked exhibits, the jury returned a verdict for the Defendant Brokerage 360 and its owner, Defendant Carl Roestenburg.
 United Producers asked the jury for $1.2 million for unjust enrichment and received nothing, zero against these key defendants.
-(Third Judicial District Court of Salt Lake County, Civil No. 120905831)
+(Third Judicial District Court of Salt Lake County, Case No. 120905831)

 - RS-ANB Fund, LP v.
 KMS SPE LLC, et al.: After winning a Motion for Judgment on the Pleadings, RS-ANB Fund, LP recovers more than $3 million in breach of contract litigation.
 (U.S. District Court for the District of Idaho)